 My P.O.V (Point of View):

-I was sick for a week now and was advised to have a bed rest but I’ am not used to do nothing so I decided to look for something to watch.
-It’s been months since I watched a K-drama and since I was too busy from work, I’m not updated to the dramas that I should watch.
-I ended up asking my friend’s advice on what should I watch because like me, she’s an avid K-pop fan.
+I was sick for a week now and was advised to have a bed rest but I’ am not used to doing nothing so I decided to look for something to watch.
+It’s been months since I watched a K-drama and since I was too busy with work, I’m not updated to the dramas that I should watch.
+I ended up asking my friend’s advice on what should I watch because, like me, she’s an avid K-pop fan.
 (Oh!
 Hi there Cherry Woo!).
 She gave me three choices, Who Are You: School 2015, Healer, and Kill me Heal me.
-After some research about these three, it turned out for me to choose Kill Me, Heal Me.
+After some research about these three, it turned out for me to choose to Kill Me, Heal Me.

 I think some of the characters are not those too important like Han Chae Yeon and Cha Ki Joon.
-They appeared to some episodes but I think, they are not that too important because they don’t have impact to the main story outline.
-Well, maybe in some point but not on the main part.
+They appeared in some episodes but I think, they are not that too important because they don’t have an impact on the main story outline.
+Well, maybe at some point but not on the main part.
 Another thing is the repeated occurrence of the past was kind of annoying especially when Do Hyun remembered his past.
-At the end, I felt a bit disappointed about a number of unfinished stories in the plot.
+In the end, I felt a bit disappointed about a number of unfinished stories in the plot.
 The people around them, like Cha Do Hyun’s parents, the Seungjin Company as well as Han Chae Yeon and Cha Ki Joon.
 I don’t know if they leave it just like that or they still have in mind the second part of the drama.